 Prior to submitting an application for the Standard Teaching Certificate through MOECS, all coursework requirements must be complete (this means that the bachelor’s degree for undergraduate students and final semester grades for post-baccalaureate teacher certification candidates must be posted to the SVSU transcript by the Registrar’s Office), and all required MTTC tests and the First Aid & CPR requirements must also be complete and on file in the College of Education Certification Office at the time of application.

-MTTC test scores must be submitted to SVSU electronically by selecting institution code #24 when registering, OR an official hard copy of the test results must be sent directly to our office from National Evaluation Series to: Sharon Carlin, Certification Secretary, College of Education, Saginaw Valley State University, 7400 Bay Road, University Center, MI 48710.
+MTTC test scores must be submitted to SVSU electronically by selecting institution code #24 when registering, OR an official hard copy of the test results must be sent directly to our office from National Evaluation Systems to: Sharon Carlin, Certification Secretary, College of Education, Saginaw Valley State University, 7400 Bay Road, University Center, MI 48710.

 Please note: Adding your content area minor(s) to your secondary teaching certificate is optional but highly recommended.
 All coursework requirements and the MTTC subject area test in your minor(s) must be successfully completed in order to be added to your certificate.
 Your content area minor(s) can be added as an endorsement after your secondary Standard Teaching Certificate has been issued if your minor(s) is posted on your SVSU transcript and you have completed the MTTC subject area test.
 An application for an endorsement can be made through MOECS.